About Me: My Health & Lifestyle Plan

 • Take a copy with you if you are hospitalized for an extended period, so new care providers can better understand and know you.

-• Share your creation with people who support you, such as family members, caregivers, care partners, and health care professionals—if and when you choose.
+• Share your creation with people who support you, such as family members, caregiverscare partners, and health care professionals—if and when you choose.

 Tip

+Take some time for self-reflection.
+Look at pictures from the past.
+Journal your thoughts as they arise.
 Ask a family member or someone you trust to help you record your life story in a way you choose.

 “I am a retired nurse, but one of my most important roles was being a daughter.
 My mother passed away first due to complications from cancer, and my father lived on his own as a widower for ten more years.
 His wish was to remain in his own home, so together we arranged a network of care partners to support him with grocery shopping, getting to church, gardening, clearing sidewalks, and regular visits.
 We also privately hired caregivers to come into his home each day.